ExpressLRS/Docs/docs/quick-start/lua-howto.md

 ## Installing the Lua Script

-Download the [ELRSv2 Lua Script](https://github.com/ExpressLRS/ExpressLRS/tree/master/src/lua) for your specific radio type onto the radio's SD Card in the `Scripts/Tools` folder and Long Press the "SYS" button (for T16 or similar Radios) or the "Menu" button (for Taranis X9D or similar Radios) to access the Tools Menu where you can find ELRS script ready to run with only one click.
+Download the [ELRSv2 Lua Script](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS/master/src/lua/elrsv2.lua)(you can simply right-click, save-as) into your radio's SD Card under the `Scripts/Tools` folder and Long Press the "SYS" button (for T16 or similar Radios) or the "Menu" button (for Taranis X9D or similar Radios) to access the Tools Menu where you can find the ExpressLRS script ready to run with only one click.

-Which version?

-* if your handset has the black and white display and your handset is NOT an X9D or X9D+, use: **black_and_white_display_128x64**

-* if your handset is the X9D or X9D+, use: **x9d_212x64**

-* if your handset has the colored screen display, use: **color_display_480x272**

 Here's how it looks in the Tools menu (X9D+ and T16 Shown):